 For dinner, we were at Trattoria il Focolare in San’Angelo for a traditional Ischian dinner prepared by Chef Agostino and the Ambra family.
 We visited the wine cellar – which is a cave – where we sat to listen to the history of Ischia and the Trattoria.
 The Cellar has wines that date back to as far as 1903 (116 years ago!)

-On Day 4, we had a very long day.
+We had a very long day.
 We started with a two-hour boat tour of the Island listening to the story of the city, told by Angela of Imperatore Travel World.
 We Stopped at Grotta degli Innamorati for a bath, where a lot of couples are said to have visited to make babies due to the potency the cave is said to have.
 Our Tour guide told us Ischia’s thermal waters are renowned for having a lot of healing powers.

 Lunch was at the five-star hotel – San Montano Resort and Spa.
 Nested up the Ischian hill, one can admire the panoramic views across Ischia and the Amalfi Coast from here.
 We watched the Pizzaiolo make the pizza, with the delicious smell filling the air – I could almost taste it.

 After lunch, we made our way to Castello Aragonese – a medieval castle next to Ischia – were we learnt about the horrific stories of how dead bodies were preserved in the Cimitero delle Monache Clarisse, the ancient prison from the 1820s and the love affair between a married King and a commoner.

 The Gala Dinner was at the terrace of Miramare’s Ristorante il Mare.
 With lot of toasts and heavy hearts – because we will be leaving the beautiful Island the next day – we carried on the night reliving the experiences of the past days, celebrating the arrival of the BSO Blog, and watching the Ischian sunset for the last time.